Section 24 – A Guide for the Landlords

 A Basic Understanding of Section 24

-• The landlords are no more rightful to deduct the mortgage interest.
+• The landlords have no more right to deduct the mortgage interest.

-• The landlords can’t deduct the mortgage agreement fees and alike finance costs from the income they get from tenants or before the tax liability is calculated.
+• The landlords can’t deduct the mortgage agreement fees and similar finance costs from the income they get from tenants or before the tax liability is calculated.

 • 20% tax credit based on mortgage interest and loan can be claimed by the landlords.